Notable People

 That temporal shift is central to his achievement.
 He made art that can be apprehended quickly but not exhausted quickly.
 The work invites immediate recognition and then asks for slower perception.
 That is harder to do than it looks.

 Minimalism is sometimes accused of turning painting into a proposition.
 Mangold's best paintings resist that flattening.
-They are rigorous, but they are not merely conceptual.
+They are rigorous, but they are never only conceptual.
 They ask to be looked at as objects with mood, proportion, tactility, and tension.

 A long career without a fake reinvention